 Who should download the app?

-All adults and children who are old enough to go to secondary school should download the app, in order to help slow the spread of the virus, and for making sure the virus stays at low, manageable levels.
+All adults and children who are old enough to go to secondary school should download the app, in order to help slow the spread of the virus.

 Do I have to download it?

 No – the use of the app is entirely voluntary, and if you do download it you can delete it at any time.